Code-Institute-Submissions/crockpot/readme.md

 ### Features
 #### Existing features
 _**General**_
-- Elements that can be clicked on - underline, grow
+- The site gives the user visual feedback on what are/aren't interactive elements.
+Non-interactive elements (eg. instructional text) are always in dark blue; interactive elements (eg. the menu, edit and delete icons and the favourite toggle) are always in light blue.
+Nav links underline when the user hovers over them indicating they can be clicked.
+The recipe tiles grow when the user hovers over them indicating they can be clicked too.
-- When the user is logged in, each recipe tile will have a "menu" icon in the top left corner.
-If the user has made the recipe it will also have an "edit" and "delete" icon in the top right corner.
+- When the user is logged in, each recipe tile will have a "Menu" icon in the top left corner.
+If the user has made the recipe it will also have an "Edit" and "Delete" icon in the top right corner.
 This is so a user can add a recipe to their menu, edit it or delete it without having to go to the main recipe page.

 _**Home**_
 - The logo, tag line and links to the Sign Up and Log In pages are superimposed on a colourful image of a table of food to introduce the users to the site.